 STEP 1: Let's start from the electronics.
-All passive components first, starting from the lowest till the tallest.
+All passive components, first, starting from the lowest till the tallest.
 Take the resistors, bend the terminals 90 degrees (if not already bent) and add them to the main PCB in the correct positions (check the schematics, silkscreen on the PCB and the component numbering and value).
 Do the same with the capacitors and keep in mind that electrolitic capacitors do have a polarity.

 STEP 2: Let's place and solder all the connectors (male and female SIL and DIL headers).
-Let's start from the two 2x20 pins female headers for the two Raspberry PI PICO boards.
+Let's start from the 2x20 pins female headers for the Raspberry PI PICO board.

-Then you can proceed with the two 2x20 long male headers (these are used to connect the bottom board to the top board).

-Then mount the 2 pin header that is used to give or remove power to the LEDs underneath the potentiometers in the TOP panel.
+Then you can proceed with the 2x20 long male headers (these are used to connect the bottom board to the top board) and the 2 pin header.
+That 2 pin header is used to give or remove power to the LEDs underneath the potentiometers in the TOP panel.
 Adding a jumper the LEDs will lit, without the jumper the LEDs will stay off.

-There are two more headers that you need to add: they are those for the DAC board:
+There are other 2 headers that you need to add: they are those for the DAC board:

-Now we are ready for the next step: integrated circuits and the two Raspberry Pi Pico boards.
+Now we are ready for next step: integrated circuit and the Raspberry Pi Pico board.